domoslabs/juci/juci/docs/uci.md

 		though $uci.config.<section> interface.
 Usually you would call this method before changing any uci settings.

-	$revert: function() -> promise
-		Reverts all currently loaded configs.
-This will actually call uci revert on each config in series.
-If you want to revert a specific config then call $uci.<config>.$revert() instead.

 	$rollback: function() -> promise
 		Calls uci rollback method.
 This rolls back all current uci changes using a single call (while $revert needs a config parameter).

-	$apply: function() -> promise
-		Calls uci apply.
-You don't actually need to use this method because
-		$uci.$save does the same thing but much better.

 	$save: function() -> promise
 		This method goes through all currently loaded configs and calculates